 I’ve interviewed hundreds of managers as I’ve started Lighthouse and had countless informal conversations with others.
 An all too common theme has been an aversion to discussions about their team’s goals out of a fear of not knowing how to have them.
 Let’s end that excuse today.

-How to Talk About Personal Goals with Your Team
+How to Talk About Personal Development and Career Goals with Your Team

 The first step in helping people achieve their goals is to understand what their goals are.
 For many, they’ve never been asked this question so they may not have a great answer ready.
 They may also be afraid to share their goals if it doesn’t align perfectly with their current job with you.

 To help get a good, honest conversation going, try these tactics: